Certaldo Alto

 Direct, specific feedback helps you write better.

-Rebirth Your Book combines a retreat environment with personal editorial assistance.
-You'll have a work plan to start writing on day one.
+A retreat environment with personal editorial assistance.
 Questioning an editorial note?
 Lost your plot thread?
-Ask Allison or Dinty right now—we're across the table.
+Ask your teachers right now—we're across the table.

-Scheduled one-on-one time to discuss your draft-in-progress and writing goals.
-Informal chats and writing talk throughout the day.
+Daily Office Hours to discuss your draft-in-progress and writing goals.

-Follow-up coaching session to sustain your writing momentum back home.
+Follow-up group coaching Zoom call to sustain your writing momentum back home.

-Rebirth Your Book happens in beautiful, culturally rich locations with great local food and a calm, supportive writing environment.
+Certaldo is tiny!
+Away from the tourist bustle, you'll get to know the neighbors, eat great local food and enjoy a calm, supportive writing environment.
 Be inspired by cooking, music and exploring beautiful Tuscany.

-It can be a novel in any genre, a memoir or an essay collection.
-It can be an idea, an outline or proposal and some material, a partial manuscript, or a draft that isn't singing yet.
+We welcome novelists in any genre, memoirists, essayists (including Substack) and short story writers.
+Come with an idea, or an outline or proposal and some material, or a partial manuscript, or a draft that isn't singing yet.

-You're not reading others' work in advance, so the experience level of your fellow writers isn't a big factor in your retreat.
+You're not reading others' work in advance, so the experience levels and genres of your fellow writers aren't a big factor in your retreat.

 No problem!
-Your pages for feedback can be part of a book, a series of essays, or an idea and notes.
-If you're working on a book, we'll look at your synopsis and (proposed) chapter summaries with your pages.
+Your pages for feedback during the week can be part of a book, a series of essays, or an idea and notes.
+If you're working on a book, we can look at your synopsis or chapter summaries.

 A friend or family member age 16+ sharing your room pays a companion fee of $1650.
-Their trip will include lodging, group meals and activities, local tours and airport transfers.
+Their trip will include lodging, group meals and activities and local tours.
 It doesn't include Writing in Company, one-on-one time or editorial feedback.

 US and Canadian citizens do not need a visa for Italy and other European Union countries.